tirefire/tirefi.re/trumpdays/index.md

 ---
 layout: page
-title: How long has it been for this maddess?
+title: How long has it been for this madness?
 ---
 <html>
   <head>